Leon Klassen

-Leon Klassen (Леон Классен; born 29 May 2000) is a German Russian professional footballer who plays as a left-back for Russian club Spartak Moscow.
-He has represented Russia internationally at various youth levels.
+Leon Klassen (Леон Классен; born 29 May 2000) is a professional footballer who plays as a left-back for 2.
+Bundesliga club SV Darmstadt.
+Born in Germany, he has represented Russia at various youth levels.

 Career

 Klassen made his professional debut in the 3.
 Liga for 1860 Munich on 31 July 2019, coming on as a substitute in the 87th minute for Benjamin Kindsvater against FSV Zwickau.
 He assisted Herbert Paul for Munich's third goal, with the match finishing as a 3–0 home win.

 On 27 May 2021, he signed with WSG Tirol in Austria.

 On 30 December 2021, he signed a 3.5-year contract with Russian Premier League club FC Spartak Moscow.
+Klassen left Spartak by mutual consent on 27 June 2024.

+On 29 August 2024, Klassen signed a two-year contract with Lyngby in Denmark.

+Klassen joined SV Darmstadt on 21 June 2025.